 Western Rivers Conservancy has the rare opportunity to conserve one of the most vital stretches of the Mojave River, in a reach of the stream known as the Transition Zone.
 The Mojave River flows below the surface for much of its length, and only portions of the stream—where the underlying bedrock pushes water up, or when a rare Mojave rainstorm sends a life-giving pulse down from the mountains—flow above ground.
 The Transition Zone is an oasis, one of those rare stretches where the river flows above ground, and perennial surface flows nourish a lush, 15-mile-long riparian corridor of cottonwood and black willow trees.

-In an effort to revitalize crucial habitat for imperiled Mojave species, WRC purchased a 1,640-acre ranch within the Transition Zone.
-The effort will protect four miles of the Mojave River and 700 acres of riparian lands in an area that is threatened with dense residential development.
-Conservation of these lands is crucial to the recovery of imperiled species like the southwestern willow flycatcher, least Bell’s vireo and Mojave tui chub (all endangered), as well as the threatened western yellow-billed cuckoo.
+In an effort to revitalize crucial habitat for imperiled Mojave species, WRC purchased a 1,647-acre ranch within the Transition Zone.
+The effort will protect 3.5 miles of the Mojave River and 800 acres of outstanding cottonwood-willow riparian forest in an area that is threatened with dense residential development.
+Conservation of these lands is crucial to the recovery of imperiled species like the southwestern willow flycatcher and least Bell’s vireo, as well as the threatened western yellow-billed cuckoo.